 In addition, any statement that may be made concerning future performance, strategies or prospects and possible future action by the Fund is also a forward-looking statement.
 Forward-looking statements are based on current expectations and projections about future general economic, political and relevant market factors, such as interest rates, foreign exchange rates, equity and capital markets, and the general business environment, in each case assuming no changes to applicable tax or other laws or government regulation.
 Expectations and projections about future events are inherently subject to, among other things, risks and uncertainties, some of which may be unforeseeable.
-Accordingly, current assumptions concerning future economic and other factors may prove to be incorrect at a future date.
+Accordingly, current assumptions concerning future edate.
 Forward-looking statements are not guarantees of future performance and actual results or events could differ materially from those expressed or implied in any forward-looking statements made by the Fund.
 Any number of important factors could contribute to these digressions, including, but not limited to, general economic, political and market factors in North America and internationally, such as interest and foreign exchange rates, global equity and capital markets, business competition, technological change, changes in government relations, unexpected judicial or regulatory proceedings and catastrophic events.
 We stress that the above mentioned list of important factors is not exhaustive.
 Some of these risks, uncertainties and other factors are described in the Fund's simplified prospectus, under the heading "Risk Factors".